hypermarkdown/hypermarkdown.github.io/docs/index.md

 Hypermarkdown files stand on their own with formatting according to the Hypermarkdown spec.
 This means that every [Commonmark](https://commonmark.org) format will work, no matter what.

+!!!
+Info
-### Axiom: The Commonmark specification is a complete subset within Hypermarkdown.
+    Axiom: The Commonmark specification is a complete subset within Hypermarkdown.

 Hypermarkdown styles can be fashioned in an accompanying file.
 This means that if `file.hmd` and `file.hcss` exist in the same path, the style is automatically applied.

+!!!
+Info
-### Axiom: All Hypermarkdown files will automatically obey its accompanying .hcss file for style.
+    Axiom: All Hypermarkdown files will automatically obey its accompanying .hcss file for style.

 Secondarily, within any path, a special name of hyperstyle.hcss will apply its rules second, but are available to all files in that path.

+!!!
+Info
-### Axiom: All Hypermarkdown files will automatically obey `hyperstyle.hcss` in its path, secondarily.
+    Axiom: All Hypermarkdown files will automatically obey `hyperstyle.hcss` in its path, secondarily.

 If a `hyperstyle.hcss` is not found, rendering will go up one level and check until it runs out of levels, or finds a `hyperstyle.hcss` file.

+!!!
+Info
-### Axiom: Rendering will attempt to find `hyperstyle.hcss` in higher paths unless told not to look.
+    Axiom: Rendering will attempt to find `hyperstyle.hcss` in higher paths unless told not to look.

 All `.hcss` file content must start with: